m&a community logo

 Merger and acquisition integrations can be a lot like the beginning of a marriage.
 They’re often intense and can get messy.
 The parties need to adapt to each other and there’s a lot of baggage on either side.
 It takes commitment.

-Below, we shall look at some of the central tenets of the integration process, the main responsible decision-makers, and some key risks.
+Below, we shall look at some of the central tenets of the post-merger integration process, the main responsible decision-makers, and some key risks.
 We’ll also go through helpful checklists for dealmakers.

-Main aspects of an M&A integration
+The main aspects of an M&A integration

-These numbers and all the recent merger and acquisition examples tell us a little about the importance of a successful post merger integration.
+These numbers and all the recent merger and acquisition examples tell us a little about the importance of a successful post-merger integration.
 Few transactions entail bigger deal value than mergers and acquisitions; few are as meaningful or involve as many players.
 Few demand as much planning and thought.

-Defining M&A integration
+Defining M&A post-merger integration

 Integration in M&A requires both sides to adapt operations, with logistics and technical procedures, and the corporate culture, where company values and human resources are a key concern.

-Key elements of integration
+Key elements of post-acquisition integration

+A successful integration strategy has three essential aspects: direction, value, and structure.
 Let’s break this down and understand how these guiding principles can help steer a successful post-merger integration.

-Establishing the direction
+1. Establishing the direction

 Good planning demands clarity of thought and purpose.
 To put it nautically: Before setting sail, chart your course, assign crew members to their posts, and know who the skipper is.
+Here’s what exactly you should do:

-• Put together integration teams with a view to value creation, as well as operability
+• Put together integration teams with a view to value creation, as well as operability.

-• Appoint integration leaders on both sides of the merger and nurture engagement
+• Appoint integration leaders on both sides of the merger and nurture engagement.

-Keeping momentum
+2. Keeping momentum

 Distraction is a deadly pitfall of mergers and acquisitions.
 You should strive to maintain momentum during the integration process at all costs.
 Keeping momentum essentially means: